Jiheui/ARTeam/README.md

 * All the corresponding code are in this github resources, and in the first folder name "ARPostReader"

 ## Milestones, Scheduling, Deliverables
+### Milestones
+(1) Decide which platform and SDK to use
+(2) Finish the user story and extract the MVP inside (3) Design all the possible functions of our application (4) Successfully run the Demo on Unity
+(5) Finsih the essential functions which is designed in "Trello" (6) Test the essential funciton
+(7) Attempt to add the high level functions
+(8) Attempt to use Machine Learning Algorithms in the application (9) Test the whole application
+(10) Document all the functions
+### Scheduling, Deliverables
+Please see the table of Deliverable Schedule above

 ## Resources, Risks, Potential Costs
 Resources: ANU library, Free Android Studio platform for students, MySQL